toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 Problem with undefined in toPromise Method

-First Problem is when you observable completes without returning the emitted value, for example in our above code the last emitted value which is returning is “lastValue”. so in case when there is no last emitted value and observable only execute complete then the output will be undefined.
+First Problem is when your observable completes without returning the emitted value, for example in our above code the last emitted value which is returning is “lastValue”. so in the case when there is no last emitted value and the observable only executes complete then the output will be undefined.

 Example code for Frist Problem